Best Free & Fun Things to do in Raleigh, NC

 Some of my favorite murals in downtown Raleigh to check out include:

 - All are Welcome Raleigh

 - Raleigh Founded

-Additionally, you can visit the giant globe at the Natural Science Museum, people watch around Glenwood South, and walk down the charming corner of City Market.
+Additionally, you can visit the Natural Science Museum, CAM Museum, see the giant Globe in front of the Natural Science Museum, check out the North Carolina Capital, people watch around Glenwood South, and walk down the charming corner of City Market.